chaunceyt/migration-to-kubernetes/README.md

 # Notes

-I was a member on a team responsible for migrating to a new CI environment.
-I treating my notes as a JIRA ticket.
+I'm on a team responsible for migrating to a new CI environment.
+I treating my notes as a JIRA ticket storing them here.

 # Issue